 Spicy gingerbread cookies

 Gingerbread is excellent any time of the year – but there is something about Christmas gingerbread that makes it even better than usual.
-Just imagining what this gingerbread recipe from Smitten Kitchen that’s full of yummo Christmas spices – ginger, cinnamon, cloves, pepper and salt – is going to smell like as it comes out of the oven, is enough to have us all singing “Deck the Halls” in an instant.
+Just imagining what this gingerbread recipe from Smitten Kitchen that’s full of yummo Christmas spices – ginger, cinnamon, cloves, pepper and salt – is going to smell like as it comes out of the oven, is enough to have us all singing “Deck the Halls”.

 Christmas cut-out cookies

-Oh, that Martha Stewart is one clever cookie, isn’t she?
 Want to bake cookies but don’t want the bother of having to come back later to ice them?
 No worries!
-Colour this simple cookie dough recipe and then cut out shapes using cookie cutters, bake and voila!
+Colour this simple cookie dough recipe and then cut out shapes using cookie cutters, then bake and voila!
 Gorgeous Christmas cookies with (almost) zero effort.

 Zimtsterne (cinnamon stars)